 Parents/guardians of students in any grade level (or eligible students, those over the age of 18 or attending a postsecondary institution) may opt out of (refuse to permit) the release of any or all of the above Directory Information.
-On the FERPA Opt Out Form provided in this Code of Student Conduct, parents/guardians or eligible student must indicate the types of Directory Information they do not want disclosed.
-The FERPA Opt Out Form must be submitted to the school principal annually.
+On the FERPA Opt Out Notification Form provided in the Code of Student Conduct Handbook, parents/guardians or eligible student must indicate the types of Directory Information they do not want disclosed.
+The FERPA Opt Out Notification Form must be submitted to the school principal annually.
+Regarding former students, SBBC shall continue to honor any valid request to opt out of the disclosure of directory information made while a student was in attendance, unless the former student rescinds the opt out request (34 C.F.R. § 99.37(b)).